 If your child’s biological parent will give their consent to the adoption, these adoptions can be fairly easy to complete.
 And if you cannot locate your child’s biological parents you may be allowed to terminate their parental rights after publishing notice in a newspaper.
 But these cases are highly technical and the assistance of an experienced adoption attorney is vital.
-If you’d like to explore the possibility of adopting your stepchild, call the Law Offices of Joyce S. Schwensen today at (206) 367-1065 to set up an appointment.
+If you’d like to explore the possibility of adopting your stepchild, call the Law Office of Joyce S. Schwensen today at (206) 367-1065 to set up an appointment.

 Some parents choose to have children through assisted reproduction.
 Assisted reproduction includes a variety of procedures, including surrogacy, sperm donation and ovum donation.
 It's a field that is growing as new technology develops.
 However, it is vital that all parties involved understand their obligations, and that any agreements are carefully crafted to respect the rights and wishes of everyone.
 Joyce Schwensen can draft these important agreements.